Momentum Building For College’s Science Campaign

 The next phase of the fundraising will include a two-week summer Telethon campaign involving young Old Princethorpians, who will be contacting the wider Princethorpe community to raise the profile of the campaign and secure further donations.

-Director of Development, Chris Lee, comments, “Fundraising is vital in making our vision for Science Plus a reality and bringing it to fruition as soon as possible.
+Our Director of Development, comments, “Fundraising is vital in making our vision for Science Plus a reality and bringing it to fruition as soon as possible.
 We would welcome the opportunity to talk to parents, staff and pupils about the Campaign and the broader work of the Development Office.”

 For more information on the Science Plus Campaign and to register your interest in the Menu of Giving, which also features regular giving and corporate and personal naming opportunities click here.